The European Antitrust Review 2015 • Section 4: Country chapters

 Prohibited practices include:

-- setting such prices or conditions that could not have been established in a considerably competitive market environment;
+- setting prices or conditions that could not have been established in a considerably competitive market environment;

 - applying different prices or conditions to identical agreements without justifiable grounds;